tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Mortal

+Damage caused by this arrow cannot be healed easily.
+It takes two points of healing to cure one point of damage from an attack made with this arrow.

+---

 #### Serpent Arrow

 On a hit, this arrow also inflicts 5 ongoing poison damage on the target (epic: 15 ongoing poison).
 On a miss, the arrow falls to the ground and becomes a snake.
 If the target of the attack does not move away from the snake (or spend an attack killing it), the snake attacks again on the same initiative as the missile attack next round.
 The snake attacks with +10 vs. AC, and deals 5 ongoing poison damage on a hit.
 The snake keeps attacking until the target moves away or kills it.
 (Epic: +15 vs. AC and 15 ongoing poison damage).